 Digital Culture & Society is a refereed, international journal, fostering discussion about how digital technologies, platforms and applications reconfigure daily lives and practices.
 It offers a forum for critical analysis and inquiries into digital media theory.
 The journal provides a publication environment for interdisciplinary research approaches, contemporary theory developments and methodological innovation in digital media studies.
 It invites reflection on how culture unfolds through the use of digital technology, and how it conversely influences the development of digital technology itself.

-The journal is a research platform for those who are interested in the interdisciplinary field of digital media studies.
-It involves topics such as New Materialism, Gamification, Surveillance and Privacy, Big Data, Sensory Ethnography, Quantified Self, Extimacy, and Digital Cartography.
-This however, is a non-exhaustive list, and new topics will continuously supplement these themes due to the dynamic of the research field.
-The journal’s goal is to create a cross-disciplinary repository on the interconnection between research fields such as media studies, cultural studies, science and technology studies, sociology, gender studies, anthropology, game studies, media/art history and information science.
+The journal is a research platform for those interested in the interdisciplinary field of digital media studies.
+Its goal is to create a cross-disciplinary repository on the interconnection between research fields such as media studies, cultural studies, science and technology studies, sociology, gender studies, anthropology, game studies, media/art history and information science.
 It welcomes contributions addressing the relevance of interventional approaches, such as action research and media archaeology, as well as articles related to material culture studies, actor-network theory, critical code studies and software studies.

 Digital Culture & Society seeks contributions that display a clear, inspiring engagement with media theory and/or methodological issues.
 Emphasising the relevance of new practices and technology appropriation for theory as well as methodology debates, the journal also encourages empirical investigations.

 The journal’s structure reflects the editors’ aim to spark and incorporate the discourse on digital media practices, theory, history and methodologies.
 Each issue consists of 3 sections: